MigratoryBirds/MigratoryBirds/README.md

 Then go to *visualisation* folder
 * `cd src/visualisation/`
 * Open Visual Studio Code and navigate there to the location `src/visualisation/` and open the chosen notebook file.
 Choose the kernel by clicking `Select Kernel` on the right corner and choose one before running the code.
 If you have installed conda, you may want to choose kernel that name starts with `base`.
 * The notebooks can also be executed on the server.
-Open the notebook server with command `$ jupyter notebook` that opens the folder into a browser and you can choose the wanted notebook.
+Open the notebook server with command `$ jupyter notebook` that opens the folder into a browser.
+You can then choose the notebook you want to look more closely.
 More info can be found [here](https://docs.jupyter.org/en/latest/running.html)